openstack/openstack-ansible/doc/source/reference/index.rst

 For user guides, see the :ref:`user-guide`.

-For information on how to manage and operate OpenStack-Ansible, see the see the :ref:`operations-guide`.
+For information on how to manage and operate OpenStack-Ansible, see the :ref:`operations-guide`.

 For information on how to contribute, extend or develop OpenStack-Ansible,